scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 * No manual file to change with the version number - always in sync with Git
     * Simpler release procedure
     * No more mistakes / confusion
+    * You can force a version with an environment variable `SETUPTOOLS_SCM_PRETEND_VERSION` without source code changes.
 * A new version every commit (both commits since last tag and git hash encoded)
     * Binaries no longer incorrectly "cache" when installing from pip directly from git
     * You can always tell the exact commit of every sdist/wheel/install
+    * If your working directory is "dirty" (changes/new files that are not ignored), you will get a version that indicates this.
 * SDists and wheels contain the version file/number just like normal
     * Note that reading the version number for the SDist requires `setuptools_scm` and `toml` unless you add a workaround to `setup.py`.
       This is not required for wheels (`setup.py` is not even part of a wheel).

 If you want to set a template, you can control the details of this file if needed for historical compatibility, but it is better for new/young projects to